praveeno/myBlog/codewar.md

 they provide problems & you need to code to solve them

 ## Problem 1
-  **Problem Description** - Write a function to multiply two given number.
+  ###### **Problem Description** - Write a function to multiply two given number.
-  **Solution**
+  ###### **My Solution**
   ```javascript
   function multiply(a, b) {
     return a * b;
   }
   ```
+  ###### **Clever Solution**
+  what you want now, i think this is most simple and clever way to multiply two numbers

 ## Problem 2
-  **Problem Description** - You live in the city of Cartesia where all roads are laid out in a perfect grid.
+  ###### **Problem Description** -
+  You live in the city of Cartesia where all roads are laid out in a perfect grid.
 You arrived ten      minutes too early to an appointment, so you decided to take the opportunity to go for a short walk.
 The city provides its    citizens with a Walk Generating App on their phones -- everytime you press the button it sends you an array of one-letter    strings representing directions to walk (eg. ['n', 's', 'w', 'e']).
 You know it takes you one minute to traverse one city    block, so create a function that will return true if the walk the app gives you will take you exactly ten minutes (you        don't want to be early or late!) and will, of course, return you to your starting point.
 Return false otherwise.
-  **Solution**
+  ###### **Solution** (My code)
   ```javascript
   function isValidWalk(walk) {
     var directions = {